-According to Rightmove.co.uk sellers typically accepted around 4% less than their final asking price.
-Figures published by Hometrack suggest that a typical buyer pays 97% of the asking price.
-In 2014 my clients on average paid 14% less and in 2013 the gap was even bigger!
-Last year the gap between the average asking price and the average purchase price was 27%!
+According to Rightmove sellers typically accepted around 5% (£11,000) less than their final asking price.
+Zoopla says that it’s just 3.86% and figures published by Hometrack suggest that a average buyer pays 97% of the asking price.

-I charge a retainer of £2,000 plus VAT and then EITHER 25% of any saving achieved from the asking price OR 3% (2.5% plus VAT) of the purchase price.
-If neither of these seems fair and you would prefer to pay a fixed fee up front then I charge £12,000 including VAT. (see ‘fees‘)
+I charge a retainer of £2,400 including VAT and then;- 25% of any saving achieved from the asking price OR 3% (2.5% plus VAT) of the purchase price OR a fixed, up front fee of £12,000 again including VAT. (see ‘fees‘)

 Of course many people start off asking too much for their home and a third of sellers currently on the market have reduced their guide price at least once according to the website Zoopla.co.uk.
-Be it a £4.4m house in Notting Hill (bought for a client in August 2016 for £3.85m) or a £2.25m home outside Newbury (bought just after the ‘Brexit’ referendum for 10% less) my clients like to pay as little as possible.
+Be it a £5.5m house in Notting Hill (which completed in March 2019 for less than the asking price and less than the seller paid in 2014!) or a £2.25m home outside Newbury (bought just after the ‘Brexit’ referendum for 10% less) my clients like to pay as little as possible.
 As sellers wake up to the impact of Google ‘indexing’ their property for ever more and more deals are being done ‘off-market’.

 A buying agent can;-